- Religion and Philosophy»

 The taking a monetary offering is based on scripture passages that talk about "tithing", or giving a tenth of what is earned to the church.
 This is usually done by the ushers.
 Often a piece of music is played during the collection.

-Prayer & Praise Time (about 5-7 minutes)
+Prayer & Praise Time

 Giving church members the chance to ask for prayer or give a praise can bond the congregation together.
 The time allotment for this should be strictly followed, so the service doesn't run too far overtime.